openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     Class 2 (interpreter), Counts of sample points, Counts of sample points, Counts of sample points Class k (interpreter), Counts of sample points, Counts of sample points, Counts of sample points

-To work an example, pretend that you and another interpreter have both collected data on a set of sample units on this Amazon land cover classification.
+For example, pretend that you and another interpreter have both collected data on a set of sample units on this Amazon land cover classification.
 Here are the results:

 .. csv-table::
     :header: Point number, Interpreter 1, Reference